droidfanatic/CyberSecurityProject/BackupREADME.txt

 	sed -i -e 's/\r$//' mitigation
 	sed -i -e 's/\r$//' monitoring
 	sed -i -e 's/\r$//' backup

+  	if rsa is not installed run this command: pip install rsa

 3.Run "./backup" to create a backup of the system 4.Run "unzip TheImage.jpg" to expand the image